HortonworksUniversity/Essentials/demos/storm/README.md

 NOTE: You can delete this topic with `/usr/hdp/current/kafka-broker/bin/kafka-topics.sh --zookeeper localhost:2181 --delete --topic truckevent`
 **AFTER** you switch the `delete.topic.enable` value to `true` found in Ambari under _Services_ > _Kafka_ > _Configs_ > _Advanced kafka-broker_.

+NOTE: The following instructions about downloading, editing & building the source are presented to ensure the demo is reproducible, but these steps should be done beforehand when an instructor is presenting this demo.

 Then download the event generator code.

 ```